boturnbow/monarisa/_posts/2019-01-28-the-journey-and-launch.md

 ## Launch

 Once home I was anxious to launch the boat, especially since for the first time ever I had rented a slip to keep the boat in.
 My neighbor and sailor, Rich, volunteered to help with the first assembly and launch.
-We spent a few hours at the ramp at Magpie Bay and had the boat in the water.
+We spent a few hours at the ramp at Magpie Bay on Canyon Ferry Resorvoir and had the boat in the water.
 I motored over to the slip at Kim's Marina and tied her up.
 I wanted to take her for a sail but I wasn't comfortable with the boat after assembly.

 During assembly, some things were looking and sounding bad.
 I heard some creaks and cracks from the platforms and noticed some rotten areas.
 On my next visit to the boat I wanted to look at the platforms closely so I removed the outboard.
 Good thing that I did!
 I was standing on the center platform looking at some bad spots when I heard a big **crack**!
 The center platform fell in the water just as I jumped onto the cabin.
 I retrieved it and found that the aft end had cracked apart where it sat on the beam.